-(B) Connecting Clever to Rocket Math for automatic rostering
+(B) Connecting SSO (ClassLink or Clever) to Rocket Math for automatic rostering

-Here is the sequence, as I understand it, of connecting a school or district through Clever to Rocket Math.
+Below is the sequence, as we understand it, of connecting a school or district through ClassLink or Clever to Rocket Math.
 You may have already started this sequence.
 Often, the IT department on the one side and the curriculum folks, teachers and administrators on the other side haven’t communicated the relevant decisions to each other.
 These decisions have to be made and communicated to all parties in order to move ahead.
-It is my hope that this post will clarify what has to be decided.
+It is our hope that this post will clarify what has to be decided.

-Step 1: Invite Rocket Math into Clever (or vice-versa).
+Step 1: District IT department invites Rocket Math into ClassLink or Clever connection.

-The IT department at the district controls what apps are made available through Clever.
-They can request to open a Clever connection to Rocket Math.
-Alternatively, if we receive a request from a curriculum person to connect their district to Rocket Math, we can send a request through Clever to the district IT person.
-Either way, the district IT person (usually someone specifically tasked with Clever integration) has to enable the connection.
+The IT department at the district controls what apps are made available through ClassLink or Clever.
+The IT dept can request to open a connection to Rocket Math.
+The district IT person (usually someone specifically tasked with ClassLink or Clever integration) has to enable the connection.

-Step 2: Set up “sharing permissions” in Clever for the students who will use Rocket Math.
+Step 2: Set up “sharing permissions” in ClassLink or Clever for the students who will use Rocket Math.

 Step 3: Decide (and tell Rocket Math) who will “own” the destination account in Rocket Math

-Clever will only roster into one district-wide account.
+ClassLink or Clever will only roster into one district-wide account.
 I’m calling it the “destination account.”
-By default, the destination account will be set up under the name of the IT person listed in the district’s Clever account.
-The destination account will have the “Request Clever Data Rostering” button shown below in their account.
-(We may have to paste the Clever District ID number into the destination account.
-You don’t see the “Request Clever Data Rostering” button until the Clever District ID number is associated with the destination account.)
+By default, the destination account will be set up under the name of the IT person listed in the district’s ClassLink or Clever account.
+Only the destination account will have the “Request ClassLink or Clever Data Rostering” button shown below in their account.
+(We will have to paste the ClassLink or Clever District ID number into the destination account.
+You don’t see the “Request ClassLink or Clever Data Rostering” button until the ClassLink or Clever District ID number is associated with the destination account.)